Blood donors play a critical role in saving countless lives. However, effectively reaching potential donors can take time and effort.

 Also, we can calculate the data distributions for each variable.
 The following pie chart shows the numbers of donations (positives) and no donations (negatives) donors in the data set.

-As depicted in the image, the number of negative responses, i.e., no donations, is much higher than the number of positive responses, 76%, and 23%, respectively.
+As the image shows, the number of negative responses (i.e., no donations) is much higher than the number of positive responses (76% vs. 23%).

-The inputs-targets correlations might indicate which factors most influence whether a person would donate blood or not and, therefore be more relevant to our analysis.
+The inputs-targets correlations might indicate which factors most influence whether a person would donate blood and, therefore, be more relevant to our analysis.

 Here, the most correlated variables with blood donation are recency, frequency, and quantity.
-Also, if we calculate the correlations between the inputs, quantity and frequency have a correlation of 1.
-So one can be unused; in this case we will not use quantity as it has a higher magnitude order.
+Also, if we calculate the correlations between the inputs, quantity and frequency correlate 1.
+So, one can be unused; in this case, we will not use quantity as it has a higher magnitude order.

 3. Neural network

-The next step is to set a neural network to represent the classification function.
+The next step is to set a neural network representing the classification function.
 For this type of application, the neural network is composed of:

 The scaling layer contains the statistics of the inputs calculated from the data file and the method for scaling the input variables.

-Here the mean and standard deviation scaling method has been set; this scales the inputs to have mean 0 and standard deviation 1.
+Here, the mean and standard deviation scaling method has been set; this scales the inputs to have a mean of 0 and a standard deviation of 1.

-We usually apply this method to variables with a normal (or Gaussian) distribution.
+We usually apply this method to normal (or Gaussian) distribution variables.

 A perceptron layer with a Hyperbolic tangent activation function The neural network needs four inputs since the number of scaling neurons is four.
 As a starting point, we use three neurons in the hidden layer.